The Return of the Cruise Missile: A Review of the BMW K1300S Motorsport Limited Edition - the K1300s Swan-song.

 2016 BMW K1300s Motorsport

-For a royal military-salute send-off, the big Bavarian bruiser was well equipped with all the goodies in the sweets drawer.
-This motorcycle review was composed across a time-span of 6 months while I formed a definitive view of the k1300s.
+For a royal military-salute send-off, the big Bavarian bruiser came packed with all the premium features you could ask for.
+This review was crafted over a six-month period, allowing me to form a well-rounded and definitive view of the K1300S.

 The ‘Motorsport’ bits

-The weight saving is genuinely noticeable as you tip this big beast into a bend.
-That’s not to say it magically feels like a 600 supersport but the once portly k1300, feels a good deal nimbler and far less intimidating in the corners.
-It’s the only bikes I’ve ridden to the edge within a week of getting on it.
+The weight savings are immediately noticeable when you lean this big beast into a bend.
+While it doesn’t magically transform into a 600cc supersport, the once-portly K1300S now feels noticeably nimbler and far less intimidating in the corners.
+In fact, it’s one of the few bikes I’ve ridden that allowed me to confidently take it to the edge within just a week of getting on it.

-Third, on the list of added goodies is the legendary titanium-clad Akrapovic slip-on silencer.
-Co-branded by BMW, means you get a classy laser etched logo instead of a ghastly red-yellow sticker on your hardware.
-For some, it may not be worth it, but if you have your eye on this bike, you probably care about details.
+Third on the list of added goodies is the legendary titanium-clad Akrapovic slip-on silencer.
+Co-branded with BMW, it comes with a classy laser-etched logo, replacing the usual tacky red-yellow stickers you often find on aftermarket hardware.
+While it might not be a dealbreaker for everyone, if you’ve got your eye on this bike, chances are you appreciate the finer details.

-Other neat add-ons include the finely-crafted adjustable HP rider and passenger footpegs, which by themselves cost about as much a small car.
-In addition to looking the part, these pegs are super grippy.
+Other notable add-ons include the meticulously crafted adjustable HP rider and passenger footpegs, which, on their own, cost about as much as a small car.
+Not only do they look the part, but these pegs are also incredibly grippy, ensuring solid foot placement even during aggressive riding.

-This is a bike that’s happiest in open spaces and letting loose a bit...or a lot.
+This is a bike that truly comes alive in open spaces, whether you're letting loose a little—or a lot.

-The K platform is highly versatile, taking you from comfortable touring two-up with luggage, through to blasting through the twisties on your own with massive confidence.
-While it’s relative nimbleness belies its weight very well, this is still a 250kg machine on two wheels, and at times you will feel it.
-For those familiar with the BMW K1300, know that it’s not a small bike.
+The K platform is incredibly versatile, seamlessly transitioning from comfortable two-up touring with luggage to confidently tearing through twisty roads solo.
+While its surprising nimbleness does a great job of masking its weight, it’s important to remember that this is still a 250kg machine on two wheels, and at times, you will feel that heft.
+For those familiar with the BMW K1300, it's clear that this is no small bike.

-The bike pulls nicely even at low RPMs, which is handy in the city.
-And then on occasion, you have a chance to let her go a bit, and it is always shocking when it pulls your arms from your body and eyes into their sockets!
+The bike pulls smoothly even at low RPMs, which makes it incredibly practical in the city.
+But when you do get the chance to open her up, it’s always a shock.
+The sheer force can literally rip your arms from your body and press your eyes into their sockets!

 Riding the Motorsport